 The major concern with Assault’s ingredients is that some of the dosages are a tad low.
 Although caffeine and glycine are likely to have an effect, studies have shown that effective concentrations of creatine, beta-alanine, and betaine anhydrous are around twice as high as those contained in Assault.
 There is 150mg of acetyl-l-carnitine in particular, but research suggests that typical doses should be between 630mg and 2500mg.

-Because assault is so inexpensive, it is almost forgivable, except that you can’t exactly double your serving to get an effective dose of these ingredients because that would result in a massive amount of caffeine.
+Because Musclepharm assault supplement is so inexpensive, it is almost forgivable, except that you can’t exactly double your serving to get an effective dose of these ingredients because that would result in a massive amount of caffeine.
 This implies that the components we deem underdosed have no value but don’t expect outcomes as dramatic as those observed in studies.

-Price of MusclePharm Assault Pre-Workout
+MusclePharm Assault Pre-Workout Review: What About Price?

 This pre-workout is one of the cheapest I have seen: $21 for 30 servings, or 70 cents per serving.
 Most pre-workouts cost between $25 and $30 per 30 servings.

-Taste of MusclePharm Assault Pre-Workout
+MusclePharm Assault Pre-Workout Review: Is Taste Good?

 Fruit Punch flavor tastes like every other Fruit Punch flavor: maraschino cherry and watermelon, despite the depiction of numerous fruit and pineapple on the tub.
 If you like the flavor of Fruit Punch, you’ll enjoy this, but do not expect it to taste like berries and pineapple.

-Assault is inexpensive, and it packs a punch in terms of caffeine, vitamins, taurine, glycine, and beta-alanine.
+MusclePharm Assault Supplement is inexpensive, and it packs a punch in terms of caffeine, vitamins, taurine, glycine, and beta-alanine.
 It’s one of those cases where you get what you pay for: Numerous advantages of MusclePharm assault pre-workout.